 Additionally, your Medallion is used when heading on/off the ship, lets your steward and other team members know when you’re in your cabin (for champagne deliveries) or not (for room cleaning), and allows Princess to easily do contact tracing in the event your cruise experiences a health concern.

 Additionally, the MedallionApp is a handy tool for getting acquainted with the ship, browsing shore excursions, booking dinner reservations, and more – I feel like I barely scratched the surface of what the app includes, but I used it daily on board.

-Finally there’s MedallionNet, the wifi service offered by Princess Cruises.
+Finally, there’s MedallionNet, the wifi service offered by Princess Cruises.
 Gone are the days of “minutes of access” – now you can purchase a package for the number of devices you want to connect, and leave them connected for the entire cruise whenever you’re on board.
 Best of all, the wifi connection is fast enough to handle things like uploading Instagram stories (including videos), sharing Reels, and even working on this photo-heavy blog post!

 Upcoming Majestic Princess Itineraries

 Now that you know all about the Majestic Princess and what makes her special, you might be keen to book a cruise on this ship.
 Within the Princess fleet, she’s a Pacific boat, so all of her itineraries for the next few years focus on destinations around the Pacific rim.
-Here’s the next few years and the various destinations the Majestic Princess will visit; if these change I’ll try to updated it ASAP – or if you notice an error, please let me know in the comments below this post.
+Here’s the next few years and the various destinations the Majestic Princess will visit; if these change I’ll try to update it ASAP – or if you notice an error, please let me know in the comments below this post.

+While I don’t expect we’ll see the Majestic Princess back in Alaskan waters in 2025, there are still some incredible destinations you can visit aboard this ship in the next 18 months.
 Sold on cruising aboard the Majestic Princess?
 Let me know any questions you still have after reading my Majestic Princess review, in the comments below!